 Benefits and Best Practices of Online Training

 Best practice: Keep your training up-to-date at all times.
 With the right system, updates are easy to make.
-Most learning management systems also include functionality for you to store and distribute company documents, further providing a consistent message to all employees.
+Most learning management systems also include functionality for you to store company documents, further providing a consistent message to all employees.

 Best practice: Use your online learning program as the foundation of knowledge for your employees, but don’t expect it replace all other forms of training.
 It’s critical for you to continue on-the-job training and mentoring.
 A blended training approach works best.

 Best practice: Many convenience stores use training online for compliance and human resources topics where tracking is critical.
-Use this same system to provide refresher training to help ensure your employees keep content points top-of-mind.
+With this type of system, you can automatically schedule refresher training to help ensure your employees keep critical content top-of-mind.

 Best practice: Training is never a one-size-fits-all endeavor.
 Use gap analyses, employee reviews, and one-on-one interaction with employees to find out what they want to learn to advance their careers.
 When you approach training this way, you’ll find it’s a key component of reducing staff turnover.

 Best practice: Be sure to leverage all the functionality that your LMS offers.
 Store managers, training administrators, and district managers should all be looking at your LMS metrics to gain valuable insight about employee development.